The random normal matrix model: insertion of a point charge

 In the following, we will need some further regularity of the droplet.
-To guarantee this, by means of Sakai's theory in \cite{Sa}, it suffices, besides the growth \eqref{gro}, to assume that $Q$ be real-analytic in some neighbourhood of the boundary $\d S$.
-In practice, we might as well assume that $Q$ be real-analytic wherever $Q<+\infty$.
+To guarantee this, by means of Sakai's theory, it suffices, besides the growth \eqref{gro}, to assume that $Q$ be real-analytic in some neighbourhood of the boundary $\d S$.
+We refer to the discussion in \cite[Sect.
+1]{AKMW} for further details.